symblai/symbl-python-sdk/symbl/readme.md

 1. get_action_items(conversation_id):

-    returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future
+    >returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future

 2. get_follow_ups(conversation_id):

-    return a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.
+    >returns a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.

 3. get_members(conversation_id):

-    return a list of all the members in a conversation.
+    >returns a list of all the members in a conversation.
 A Member is referred to a participant in the conversation that is uniquely identified as a speaker.
 Identifying different participants in the meetings can be done by implementing speaker separation.

 4. get_messages(conversation_id):

-    returns a list of messages (sentences spoken by speakers) in a conversation.
+    >returns a list of messages (sentences spoken by speakers) in a conversation.
 You can use this for providing transcription for video conference, meeting or telephone call.

 5. get_questions(conversation_id):

-    returns explicit question or request for information that comes up during the conversation, whether answered or not, is recognized as a question.
+    >returns explicit question or request for information that comes up during the conversation, whether answered or not, is recognized as a question.

 6. get_topics(conversation_id):

-    returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.
+    >returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

 # Telephony class

 Based on PSTN and SIP protocols, the Telephony API provides an interface for the developers to have Symbl bridge/join VoIP calls and get the results back in real-time as well.
 Optionally, the developer can also trigger an email at the end of the conversation containing the URL to view the transcription, insights and topics in a single page Web Application.

 1. start_pstn(phoneNumber, dtmf, actions, data):
+    >

-    i.   phoneNumber: phoneNumber where symbl should call ii.  dtmf : (Optional) dtmf sequence to entered by symbl to join the call iii. actions : (Optional) [{invokeOn: "stop", name: "sendSummaryEmail", parameters: {emails: ["email@example.com"]}}] iv.  data: (Optional) {session: {name: "sessionName"}}
+    >1. phoneNumber: phoneNumber where symbl should call
+    >2. dtmf : (Optional) dtmf sequence to entered by symbl to join the call
+    >3. actions : (Optional) follows the following pattern
+    >
+    >        [{invokeOn: "stop", name: "sendSummaryEmail", parameters: {emails: ["email@example.com"]}}]
+    >
+    >4. data: (Optional) {session: {name: "sessionName"}}
+    >

-    For more details check documentation [here][telephony-docs]
+    >For more details check documentation [here][telephony-docs]
+    >

-    Returns a connection object
+    >Returns a connection object

 2. start_sip(uri, audioConfig, actions, data):
+    >

-    i.   uri: uri where symbl should connect ii.  audioConfig : (Optional) audioConfigs of the SIP
+    >1. uri: uri where symbl should connect
+    >2. audioConfig : (Optional) audioConfigs of the SIP
+    >3. actions : (Optional) follows the following pattern
+    >
-    iii. actions : (Optional) [{invokeOn: "stop", name: "sendSummaryEmail", parameters: {emails: ["email@example.com"]}}] iv.  data: (Optional) {session: {name: "sessionName"}}
+    >        [{invokeOn: "stop", name: "sendSummaryEmail", parameters: {emails: ["email@example.com"]}}]
+    >
+    >4. data: (Optional) {session: {name: "sessionName"}}
+    >

-    For more details check documentation [here][telephony-docs]
+    >For more details check documentation [here][telephony-docs]
+    >

-    Returns a connection object
+    >Returns a connection object

 3. stop(connectionId):

-    Only connectionId parameter is required.
+    >Only connectionId parameter is required.
 Other optional parameters can be added as per [docs][telephony-docs]
+    >

-    Return an updated connection object which will have the conversationId in the response.
+    >Return an updated connection object which will have the conversationId in the response.

 # Streaming class

 Symbl's Streaming API is based on WebSocket protocol and can be used for real-time use-cases where both the audio and its results from Symbl's back-end need to be available in real-time.

 1. start_connection(credentials=None, speaker=None, insight_types=None):
+    >

-    i.   credentials: (Optional) Credentials to be provided, if not already passed in the local directory or home directory ii.  speaker : (Optional) speaker object containing name and email field iii. insight_types : (Optional) insight_types to be available in the websocket connection.
+    >1. credentials: (Optional) Credentials to be provided, if not already passed in the local directory or home directory
+    >2. speaker : (Optional) speaker object containing name and email field
+    >3. insight_types : (Optional) insight_types to be available in the websocket connection.
+    >

-    For more details check documentation [here][streaming-docs]
+    >For more details check documentation [here][streaming-docs]
+    >

-    Returns a connection object
+    >Returns a connection object

 ## connection object

 The connection object is returned by telephony API's start_pstn & start_sip or Streaming API' start_connection function.
 A connection object can be utilized for communicating with Symbl Server through underlying websocket implementation.

 1. connection.subscribe({'event': callback, ...}):
+    >

-    ##### subscribe function can be used with both Telephony as well as Streaming class
+    >**subscribe function can be used with both Telephony as well as Streaming class**
+    >

-    takes a dictionary parameter, where the key can be an event and it's value can be a callback function that should be executed on the occurrence of that event.
+    >takes a dictionary parameter, where the key can be an event and it's value can be a callback function that should be executed on the occurrence of that event.

 2. connection.stop():
+    >

-    ##### stop function can be used with both Telephony as well as Streaming class
+    >**stop function can be used with both Telephony as well as Streaming class**
+    >

-    used to stop the telephony connection.
+    >used to stop the telephony connection.

 3. connection.send_audio_from_mic(device=None):
+    >

-    ##### send_audio_from_mic function can be used with Streaming class only
+    >**send_audio_from_mic function can be used with Streaming class only**
+    >

-    Uses sounddevice library to take input from User's mic and send data to websocket directly.
+    >Uses sounddevice library to take input from User's mic and send data to websocket directly.
 Recommended function for first time users.
+    >

-    device parameter can take the deviceId (integer) as input, for more information see sd.query_devices() [here][sound_device-query_devices]
+    >device parameter can take the deviceId (integer) as input, for more information see sd.query_devices() [here][sound_device-query_devices]
+    >

-    If this function is not running correctly, please make sure the sounddevice library is installed correctly and has access to your microphone.
+    >If this function is not running correctly, please make sure the sounddevice library is installed correctly and has access to your microphone.
 For more details, check [here][sound_device-installation]

 4. connection.send_audio(data):
+    >

-    ##### send_audio function can be used with Streaming class only
+    >**send_audio function can be used with Streaming class only**
+    >

-    Can be used when user is willing to send custom audio data from some other library.
+    >Can be used when user is willing to send custom audio data from some other library.
+    >

-    send_audio function sends audio data to websockets in binary format.
+    >send_audio function sends audio data to websockets in binary format.

 [api-keys]: https://platform.symbl.ai/#/login
 [symbl-docs]: https://docs.symbl.ai/docs/